OpenAPI 3.0: standard per descrivere API REST

 • Design-first — scrivi la spec, poi implementi; contratto binding tra team

-• Code-first — genera la spec dal codice; rapido ma drift rischia
+• Code-first — genera la spec dal codice; rapido ma rischia drift

 Le grandi API pubbliche (Stripe, GitHub, Twilio) usano design-first con review della spec.